HaakonEidemHaakstad/CypherLLM/README.md

 ## Troubleshooting

+- **API errors**:
+  - Ensure your API key is valid (check the status indicator).
+  - Click the status dot to view detailed error logs.
-- **API errors**: Ensure your API key is valid (check the status indicator).
-Some models/tools may require specific beta access or billing enabled on your account.
+  - Some models/tools may require specific beta access or billing enabled on your account.
+- **File upload errors**:
+  - Ensure files are under 2MB to prevent context window overflow.
+  - Check provider compatibility (some providers only support certain file types).
+  - Large PDFs may still exceed token limits even under 2MB.
 - **CORS issues**: Always run via a local HTTP server, not `file://`.
-- **File refresh not working**: After import or restart, re‑attach files to enable the refresh feature (original File objects aren't persisted).
+- **File refresh not working**: After import or restart, re-attach files to enable the refresh feature (original File objects aren't persisted).
 - **Performance**: Large conversations or attachments may slow down the browser due to `localStorage` limits (~5MB).
 Export and start new chats periodically.
 - **Browser compatibility**: Tested on Chrome 120+, Firefox 120+, Edge 120+.
 May not work on older browsers or Safari (due to `localStorage` and `fetch` behaviors).

-If you encounter issues, check the browser console for errors and ensure your API credits are sufficient.
+If you encounter issues, check the browser console for errors, view the status log (click the status dot), and ensure your API credits are sufficient.

 ---